-By February 1946, it became very clear that Muslim League candidates were winning in almost all the provinces against Muslim seats.
+By February 1946, it became very clear that Muslim League candidates were winning in almost all the provinces against the Muslim seats.
 This democratic victory further strengthened Jinnah in forcefully putting forward the demand for Pakistan.
 On February 13, 1946 the New York Times published Jinnah's statement, "Mr. Jinnah's threat with the lead of Civil War" in which Jinnah called upon the British to establish Pakistan without any further delay.
 He also called for determining the boundaries of Pakistan and Hindustan.
-He also called upon the Congress leaders to accept Pakistan from the core of their heart.
-If they are not going to accept Pakistan "Jinnah threatened Civil War".
-60 He also spoke against the idea of appointing single constitutionmaking body.61 complicated.
+He also called upon the Congress leaders to accept Pakistan from the core of their heart.59 If they are not going to accept Pakistan "Jinnah threatened Civil War".60 He also spoke against the idea of appointing single constitutionmaking body.61

+With the exception of NWFP and Assam, the Muslim League victory in the provincial elections was overwhelming as discussed before.
+Even in NWFP the position was complicated.
 Of the 38 seats reserved for the Muslims 19 were won by the Congress nominated Muslims.
 The Muslim League won 17 seats.
 Two seats were won by the candidates of Jamiat-ul-Ulama-e-Hind.
 As far as the percentage of Muslim votes cast for the Muslim seats is concerned the Congress candidates secured the support of 130,975 or 39.24 percent of the seats whereas the Muslim League candidates got the support of 147,380 or 44.7 percent of the seats, and Jamiat-ul-Ulama secured the support of 5.3 percent of the seats.
-Although the Ahrars, Khaksars and Independents contested elections in the NWFP but they got no seats.
-62
+Although the Ahrars, Khaksars and Independents contested elections in the NWFP but they got no seats.62